mrflos/volgasprint/eris.md

 ```

 > [!TIP]
-> the `-encode` and `-decode` parameters are necessary if you want to transfer files from/to and classic file-system.
+> The `-encode` and `-decode` parameters are necessary if you want to transfer files from/to and classic file-system.
+> You could also use `-mountpoint ~/eris/mount` to create a mountpoint to access URNs later.

 ## Adding files to your server